 14 Post-earnings announcement drift

 In Chapter 11, we saw that the cumulative returns of “good news” firms and “bad news” firms continued to drift apart even after earnings announcements.
 This result was considered an anomaly as, once earnings are announced, an efficient market should quickly impound the implications of those earnings and there should be no association with subsequent excess returns.
-However, subsequent research expanded on Ball and Brown (1968), finding that the post-earnings announcement drift (“PEAD”) existed with more refined measures and approaches.
+Later research expanded on Ball and Brown (1968), finding that the post-earnings announcement drift (“PEAD”) existed with more refined measures and approaches.

 A core concept in PEAD research is earnings surprise, which can be defined quite generally as actual earnings minus expected earnings.
 Thus to measure earnings surprise, we need a measure of expected earnings.
 Early research used time-series models of earnings to develop earnings expectation models.
 We will look closely at Foster (1977), which is an early study of the behaviour of quarterly accounting data.